exporl/auditory-eeg-challenge-2024/content/task2/test_set.md

 If you use the preprocessed version of the EEG data you can use [the provided code](https://github.com/exporl/auditory-eeg-challenge-2024-code/blob/main/task2_regression/experiments/test_regression.py) to load in the data and use it for testing.
-This code will load in a baseline pretrained model, loop over all the data of the test set, predict the output labels and return json files in the correct format.
+This code will load in a baseline pretrained model, loop over all the data of the test set, predict the reconstructed Mel and return json files in the correct format.